danskmacabre/raspberry-pi-4-setup-guide/09-manage-files-directories.md

 # Manage Files and Directories

-## How to Manage Files and Folders on Raspberry Pi 3 Model B+
+## How to Manage Files and Folders on Raspberry Pi 4 Model B

 #### Create Directory
 ---